 Best Months to Grow Kohlrabi in Perth

-Kohlrabi likes rich soil, so before planting out we add blood and bone, fresh compost, pelletised chicken manure to the garden bed.
+Kohlrabi likes rich soil, so before planting out we add blood and bone, fresh compost, manure, organic slow release fertilser and a good layer of mulch.

 We prefer to sow the seeds into seed trays as we can sow them when the weather is still warmer (early march) and don’t need to be worried about plants bolting.
 It also allows us to continue using the garden bed space to grow until the plants are established.
 We have previously directly sown with great results.

 We like to plant our kohlrabi between 30-40cm apart.
 We used to plant them 20cm apart as recommend by most out there, but found the bulbs didn’t produce as well and with the larger spacing we found less pest damage.